 Rust Embedded: Light Sensor - Part 1

-I wanted build a little project where i could use the ADC of the STM32F303VC microcontroller.
+I wanted to build a little project where I could use the ADC of the STM32F303VC microcontroller.
 I came up with the idea to read values from a light sensor.
 So the light sensor is connected to the microcontroller via pin 0 of port A. We need to convert the voltage on this pin to digital values.
 That is where the ADC comes in - we convert from analog to digital.

 Code on GitHub.